rouseguy/intro2deeplearning/README.md

     ```
     $ sh download_data.sh
     ```

 * Run the notebook to test the dependencies

     ```
     $ ipython notebook
     ```
     This opens your default browser which displays the list of notebooks in the current directory.
 Select **test-env** which opens the notebook in a new tab.

     Now, run the first cell with imports in the notebook (shift + enter).
     If you have all the dependencies installed, this should run without any errors.

-**_Note: We only support Linux & OSX environments.
+**_Note: We only support Ubuntu Linux (Tested) & OSX environments.
 We strongly recommend Windows users to have a VM running Linux, and then install these requirements on that VM._**